anthonykulis/cps206/labs/inheritance/README.md

 * When computing the 2 lengths of a ellipse, the proper terms are *minor* and *major* axis.

 ## Grading
 You will be graded on proper use of keywords.
 Methods that should not be allowed to be overridden should be handled as such, classes not meant to be instantiated should be blocked, and child classes requiring implementations should be forced to do so.
+Any child class that cannot be inherited later, should not be allowed to be inherited.
 Do not violate DRY, Open/Closed, etc, and you will get full marks.
 This lab is not difficult, but requires attention to detail.

 ## Extra Credit
 This lab will have 2 parts of extra, totally 10 possible.